parryc/thevoid/templates/leflan/books_books-2017.md

 * _The Dictator's Handbook_ - Bruce Bueno de Mesquita and Alastair Smith
 * _Warrior Nation: A History of the Red Lake Ojibwe_ - Anton Treuer
 * _Salt, Fat, Acid, Heat_ - Samin Nosrat
+* _So, How Long Have You Been Native?_ - Alexis Bunten